open-campaign-logger/generator-library/GeneratorGuide.md

 * **A table call is not working.**

   Check that the table *name* property is correctly formed.
-A table name cannot begin with a number.
+The name of a called table cannot begin with a number.
+Otherwise the name can contain alphanumeric characters (a - z, A - Z, 0 - 9), as well as underscore (\_) and space ( ) characters.

 * **My generator is producing empty output seemingly at random.**